MarvinLvn/BabySLM/docs/evaluation.md

 Let us run two examples!

-### Lexical evaluation (spot-the-word)
+### 1) Lexical evaluation (spot-the-word)

-In `example/librivox_1024h/lexical/dev.txt`, you'll find the probabilities computed on the dev set of the lexical task for a model trained on 1,024h of speech from Librivox.
+In `example/librivox_1024h/lexical/dev.txt`, you'll find the probabilities computed on the lexical dev set for a model trained on 1,024h of speech from Librivox.
 The file looks like:

 ```txt